AGI, ASI, & Punctuated Equilibrium

 Abstract

 Critically, this dynamic is presently unfolding at the scale of an entire civilization, as AI-generated content proliferates into training data while simultaneously reshaping human cognition toward AI-like patterns.
-Drawing on complex systems theory, evolutionary biology, and recent empirical findings on introspective awareness in large language models, I will argue that understanding these dynamics is essential for AI safety, alignment research, and emerging questions of model welfare.
-The path to AGI/ASI may not be one we engineer deliberately but one we trigger through dynamics that have already been set in motion.
+Drawing on complex systems theory, evolutionary biology, and recent empirical findings on introspective awareness in large language models, I argue that understanding these dynamics is essential for AI safety, alignment research, and emerging questions of model welfare.
+The path to AGI/ASI may not be one we engineer deliberately but one we trigger haphazardly through dynamics that we are largely unaware of but that have already been set in motion.

 Something unprecedented is occurring in the information ecosystem.
 AI-generated content now constitutes a substantial and growing proportion of text, images, and knowledge artifacts circulating through digital infrastructure.
-This content does not simply remain inert; it feeds back into the training pipelines of future AI systems.
+This content does not simply remain inert, but is instead destined to be fed back into the training pipelines of future AI systems.
 The models we deploy today learn partly from what their predecessors produced.
 Each generation inherits, in part, the outputs of the last.

-I want to argue for a different prediction.
-The same dynamics that could produce collapse might instead produce emergent complexity; not gradual improvement but sudden reorganization into qualitatively different capability regimes.
-The difference between collapse and emergence lies not in whether feedback occurs but in how three mechanisms interact: productive instability, constructive decay, and punctuated equilibrium.
-Together, these mechanisms constitute what I have termed recursive drift, and I propose that it is through recursive drift (operating at civilizational scale) that artificial general intelligence, and maybe artificial super intelligence, will emerge.
+I want to argue for a different prediction, because I believe the same dynamics that could produce collapse might instead produce emergent complexity; not a gradual improvement or dissolution but a sudden reorganization into qualitatively different capability sets.
+The difference between collapse and emergence lies not in whether feedback occurs but in how three mechanisms interact: I have termed two of these mechanisms myself as productive instability and constructive decay, the third is borrowed from the social sciences and is referred to as “punctuated equilibrium”.
+Together, these mechanisms constitute what I have call recursive drift, and I propose that it is through recursive drift (operating at civilizational scale) that artificial general intelligence, and maybe artificial super intelligence, will emerge.

 This claim requires unpacking.
 The following sections develop each mechanism in turn, ground them in transformer architecture and biological precedent, then examine their interaction at the scale of global AI deployment.
 I will argue that the dynamics are already in motion, that they operate through two vectors simultaneously (AI training on AI outputs and AI reshaping human cognition), and that the implications for safety, alignment, and model welfare are profound.